geoffgould.net

 Dubya (abbreviation)

-Most puzzling that this alleged "Republican" acts far more anti-American as though he were with the evil-hearted, liberty-hating creatures known as Democrats.
+Most puzzling that this alleged "Republican" acts far more anti-American as though he were with the evil-hearted, liberty-hating political creatures known as Democrats.

 Back to top of page